ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 If the client receives a VCID it cannot use, it may re-register the same client CID with a reason code indicating why the previous VCID was unusable.
 The proxy SHOULD use this information to select a more suitable VCID.
-If the reason is TOO_SHORT, the proxy SHOULD select a longer VCID.
+If the reason is TOO_SHORT, the proxy MUST either select a longer VCID or close the registration.
 If the reason is CONFLICT, the proxy MUST select a different VCID.

 Connection ID registrations are subject to a proxy-advertised limit.
 Each registration